SSTengNic/DL_Project/README.md

 As the project is entire on python notebooks, you can click Run All and the model should train and return you the results.

+However, if you solely want to see the result, run the pytho notebook named: "7. visualisation_of_all_model_performance"

+Clicking "Run All" here will load all of our models and return to you:
+- MAE of that model
+- Average Validation Loss
+- A graph of a random batch that will allow you to see the predicted and target

 Thank you very much!